Compliance

 - Training/Outreach: The Mass Save Energy Code Technical Support Initiative provides Massachusetts code officials, design professionals, builders, subcontractors, material and equipment suppliers and others, with valuable building energy code compliance training, technical support, and documentation tools.
 Local building cCode officials are required by the state to maintain continuing education hours including some specifically in the energy codes.
 In addition, DOER is working with ICC to publish an integrated code book containing the MA amended IECC2018, ASHRAE90.1-2016 and the stretch energy code amendments, which will be freely distributed to MA code officials and available from ICC for purchase by the design and construction community.

-- Baseline & Updated Compliance Studies: A code compliance study was completed by DTE and Consumers in 2015 and 2016, following PNNL protocol.
+- Baseline & Updated Compliance Studies: Code compliance studies were completed by DTE and Consumers in 2015-2016 and 2022, following PNNL protocol.

 - Utility Involvement: There are several utilities that participate in the Michigan Energy Code Compliance Collaborative described below.